dedani4/Git_instructions/instructon_git.md

 ## New repository creation

-To initialize new repository input command:
+To initialize a new repository, enter the command:

     git init

+## Repository actual state checking

+To check the repository condition, enter comand:

+git diff